Shicheng-Liu/ardrone_vicon/README.md

 Funtions Introduction
 -
 **k  :  keyboard control**
-<br> You will say a new menu like this after you press k:
+<br> You will see a new menu like this after you press k:

 ![image](https://github.com/Shicheng-Liu/ardrone_vicon/blob/master/keyboard%20control.png)
 <br>